 “I love my shop, I love everything about it, I love shopping for it, I love selling the products, I love meeting the customers, I love being here!”
 Charlotte is an incredibly positive, enthusiastic person.
 She and her husband used to live in London where she worked in the corporate side of the film industry, and he was (and still is) an actor.
 They discovered Folkestone a couple of years ago “I realised we’d hit on an absolute gold mine!
 I could still commute into London, yet live by the sea, and enjoy it.
 But after having my first child, the job – which I also loved! – wasn’t so much fun.

 “People look at you differently once you’ve had kids.
 They think your brain has shrunk and they talk to you differently.
 Yes, your priorities have changed, and I couldn’t get so enthusiastic about my work as before.
 So, on my second maternity leave I dreamt up this business plan!
 I was going to open a shop, that catered for parents over 30 who had children under 5.
 They would have a certain amount of disposable income to spend on beautiful clothes and toys for their children.
-I worked it out perfectly, and then, we opened Moo Like A Monkey two years ago.”
+I worked it out perfectly, and then, we opened Moo Like A Monkey three years ago.”

 A shopping experience for all the family